6156-DonaldDuck/articles/README.md

-# TwoPointThreeAcres.com/Comments
+# TwoPointThreeAcres.com/Articles

-This is the comments micro-service of the TwoPointThreeAcres.com project.
+This is the articles micro-service of the TwoPointThreeAcres.com project.